Chiang Mai noodles soup

 3-4 scallions, finely sliced

-A handful cilantro, minced + for garnish
+A handful of cilantro, minced + for garnish

-Red chilies, finely sliced, Thai preferred
+Red chillies, finely sliced, Thai preferred

 Remove from the heat, taste for salt and spice.
 Add more red curry paste if needed, if you do add some, simmer for an additional 10 minutes to cook the paste.
 Squeeze in the lime juice and mix in.
 The soup should be strongly flavored, spicy, rich and tangy.